Wowfunhappy/Mouse-Buttons-PrefPane/README.md

 Q: Why is there no UI?
 A: The original app's UI was built using storyboards.
 Storyboards don't work on Mavericks.

-Q: Did you know this code is terrible?
-A: No, but I'm not surprised.
-I don't actually know how to program in Objective C. I just experimented until I found something that worked.

 Q: This app is great, who do I thank?
 A: The original developer, archagon.
 Go to http://sensible-side-buttons.archagon.net for more information.
 He accepts donations.